 I like to refer to these as fly paper for balloons.
 It’s one long plastic strip with holes to put the knot of the ballon through.
 You can’t make a balloon garland without one of these!
 I found my balloon strip on Amazon.

 I made one balloon arch without this and it took 3 times as long!
 An electric balloon inflator will not only save you so much time but also prevent fainting. 😉

 4. Command Hooks

 You’ll need something to hang your balloon garland to the wall.
 Command hooks work great since it doesn’t create an extra hole in your wall!
-I got mine from Target.
+I got commands hook from Amazon or you can always get hooks from Target.